superlinked/VectorHub/docs/articles/kg_ontologies.md

 ### 2) Create a unified organizational KG, and connect it to an LLM

 KGs can harness and protect (maintain organizational boundaries around) the value of your organization's data.
+Most organizations don't possess the kind of vast ocean of data that a data-rich internet platform like Google or Amazon does.
+But most organizations' data resources amount to more than enough to train AI on, data resources that should be protected (and unified, in place).
 Using a cellular analogy, an organization should erect a cellular membrane - i.e., a data boundary that contains and selectively (safely) exposes its proprietary data products.
 The cellular membrane contains the organization’s semantic data mesh.

 This organizational semantic data mesh should be powered by organizational KGs that enable the organization to use LLMs to realize and capture the free energy bound up in the chaotic jumble of its databases.
 An organization’s KGs (structured by the organization’s ontology) can act as a kind of Markov Blanket - the minimal subset of variables containing all the information needed to infer / predict a target random variable (i.e., next term prediction) - anything that’s useful for organizational purposes.
 It lets you query your organizational data, and gain more control over it.